p4-team/ctf/2015-09-16-csaw/crypto_100_notesy/README.md

 ### ENG Version

-On the website there is a web page with textbox, which encrypts entered message.
+We are given a web page textbox, that encrypts entered messages.

 ![](./notesy.png)

 The page made GET request to php script encrypt.php, passing our message as m parameter.
 Placeholder on the main site was `Give me like a note dude`, javascript refuses to encrypt messages shorter than 5 characters.
-We have tried wide range of various attempts.
-Sending short messages directly to php script, and sending really long messages, but nothing succeeded.
+We have tried wide range of various attempts: sending short messages directly to php script, really long messages, but nothing succeeded.

 Do you know now what the flag is?
-We haven't too how to get it… for about 20 hours… holding it in our hands…
+We didn't for about 20 hours… right in front of our eyes…

-Just an hour after the contest beginning (we don't know exact time of starting our attempts to solve the task), we state that dependency between letters is as follows:
+Just an hour after the contest began (we don't know exact time of starting our attempts to solve the task), we've noticed that dependency between letters is as follows:

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ
 UNHMAQWZIDYPRCJKBGVSLOETXF
 ```
 We tried to think really out of the box, but that didn't help much.
-Unlike first hint.
-It makes us to think that tha flag is key to the ciper.
-But as it is substitution cipher, ther is no key per se.
-So the flag was `UNHMAQWZIDYPRCJKBGVSLOETXF`.
-The most frustrating challenge we have been facing since a very long time.
+The hint helped us a lot (If you have the ability to encrypt and decrypt, what do you think the flag is?) it became clear that the flag is the cipher's key.
+But because this was substitution cipher, there was no key per se.
+So flag could only be `UNHMAQWZIDYPRCJKBGVSLOETXF`.
+This had to be the most frustrating challenge we have faced since a very long time.